eyallior/vanillaboot/README.md

 ### Minimal Framework ꞏ Maximum Control ꞏ Pure Javascript ꞏ Pure Freedom

+Vanilla Boot is a lightweight JavaScript utility designed to streamline front-end development without relying on extensive frameworks.
+It enables developers to build applications using standard JavaScript and HTML, preserving the flexibility and simplicity of native web technologies.

 ### Project's guiding principles:

 * Non pervasive - You can do anything you could do in Vanilla